List of Courses

 ART 142 Introduction to Computer Graphics (3 credits)

 An introduction to graphic design in a digital environment.
 This course examines industry standard software applications for page layout, illustration, and photo manipulation.
 Requirement for Graphic Design majors.
-Prerequisite: ART or PHO major or Permission of Instructor.
+Open elective.

 ART 152 Color and Concept Development (3 credits)

 This course is an introduction to the visual thought processes used in the development of creative concepts and ideas, as well as an introduction to color theory and the emotional and spatial behavior of color.
-Focus is on the conceptual, verbal and technical skills needed to effectively communicate visual ideas.
-Prerequisite: ART or PHO major or Permission of Instructor.
+Focus is on the conceptual, verbal, and technical skills needed to effectively communicate visual ideas.
+Prerequisite: ART major or permission of instructor.

 ART 201 Advanced Drawing and Painting I (3 credits)